-The transmission of a START signal by the master will be detected by all devices on the I^2C bus.
+The transmission of a START signal by the master will be detected by all devices on the I2C bus.
 To determine which slave device the master wishes to communicate with, the address of the slave device will be sent out immediately following the START signal.
 All slave devices, after receiving this 7-bit address data, will compare it with their own 7-bit slave address.
-If the address sent out by the master matches the internal address of the microcontroller slave device, then an internal I^2C bus interrupt signal will be generated.
+If the address sent out by the master matches the internal address of the microcontroller slave device, then an internal I2C bus interrupt signal will be generated.
 The next bit following the address, which is the 8th bit, defines the read/write status and will be saved to the SRW bit of the SIMC1 register.
-The slave device will then transmit an acknowledge bit, which is a low level, as the 9th bit.
 The slave device will also set the status flag HAAS when the addresses match.

-As an I^2C bus interrupt can come from two sources, when the program enters the interrupt subroutine, the HAAS bit should be examined to see whether the interrupt source has come from a matching slave address or from the completion of a data byte transfer.
+As an I2C bus interrupt can come from two sources, when the program enters the interrupt subroutine, the HAAS bit should be examined to see whether the interrupt source has come from a matching slave address or from the completion of a data byte transfer.
 When a slave address is matched, the device must be placed in either the transmit mode and then write data to the SIMD register, or in the receive mode where it must implement a dummy read from the SIMD register to release the SCL line.